Jingo88/Just_Another_React_Router_Tutorial/README.md

 export default HomeComponent;
 ```

-* Great, we're not going to run `npm start` just yet
+* Great, we're not going to run `npm start` just yet, and go to our next branch
+* But wait, so where is everything going?
+* FIND OUT NEXT WEEK EPISODE OF DRAGONBALL Z.
-* There's a bunch of refactoring left to do
+* Okay just kidding, we still have a lot of refactoring to do.
-* Let's go to our next branch and look at how we will be seperating our logic
+* Our next branch will show us how the logic will look for our other containers

+***NOTE***

+* We imported `browserHistory` and `router` from react-router
+* This will help us to target other routes and go to another container/page
+* We'll see how this fits later on in the tutorial.

 ### Branch 02 - Refactor our MovieDetailsContainer